Why has Apple stopped selling iPhone XS, iPhone XS Max and iPhone 7, just after announcing iPhone 11?

 Apple's website no longer offers the iPhone XS or XS Max, both of which were launched just a year ago.

-We believe that by keeping in view these figures and the trends, Apple is trying to restructure its product life cycle and its range in accordance to its users rather than trying to compete with other mobile phone manufactures especially those who try to target every niche in mobile phone manufacturing sector including low end budget market.
-This could be said to be one of the most prominent reasons why Apple wants to focus on few flagship models and try to capture a massive market share of premium loyal iPhone users.
+We believe that by keeping in view these figures and the trends, Apple is trying to restructure its product life cycle and its range in accordance to its users rather than trying to compete with other mobile phone manufacturers especially those who try to target every niche in mobile phone manufacturing sector including low-end budget market.
+This could be said to be one of the most prominent reasons why Apple wants to focus on a few flagship models and try to capture a massive market share of premium loyal iPhone users.